A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Overview of AT and NAT Models

 Before introducing these methods, in Figure~\ref{fig:TIMEdev}, the most important and popular works along the NAT development are shown in the timeline.
 The NAT is first proposed in November 2017, and the inference speed is hugely improved, but the accuracy is far behind the AT model.
-After its born, Semi-NAT~\cite{wang2018semi} is proposed to serve as the bridge between AT and NAT models with better translation performance.
-Other representative works are then introduced, including iterative-based methods: CMLM~\cite{ghazvininejad2019mask} and Imputer~\cite{saharia2020non}, fully NAT models: GLAT~\cite{qian2020glancing} and Fully NAT~\cite{gu2020fully}.
+After its birth, SAT~\cite{wang2018semi} is proposed to serve as the bridge between AT and NAT models with better translation performance.
+Other representative works are then introduced, including iteration-based methods: CMLM~\cite{ghazvininejad2019mask} and Imputer~\cite{saharia2020non}, fully NAT models: GLAT~\cite{qian2020glancing} and DA-Transformer~\cite{huang2022directed}.
 These models mainly conduct improvements to the model structure.
-Besides, improvements based on training criteria are also introduced in OAXE NAT~\cite{du2021order}.
+Besides, improvements based on training criteria are also introduced in O {A} XE~\cite{du2021order}.
 Recently, CeMAT~\cite{li2022universal} is proposed to explore the potential of pre-training a non-autoregressive model and then fine-tuning on the translation task.
-With the rapid growth of NAT models, their performance gap with AT models is narrowing, and the tendency of developing NAT models in real-world systems is increasing.
-We will elaborate these methods in the following sections.
+With the rapid growth of NAT models, their performance gap with AT models is narrowing, and the tendency to develop NAT models in real-world systems is increasing.
+We will elaborate on these methods in the following sections.